IntelligentSystemsLabUTV/ros2-examples/launch_files.md

   # ...
 ```

-See the *parameters_example/launch/launch_param_example.launch.py* launch file for more details.
+See the `parameters_example/launch/launch_param_example.launch.py` launch file for more details.

 For more information about what each argument to the object constructors does please see code documentation of the following ROS 2 Launch System modules:

-- launch_ros/actions/node.py;
+- `launch_ros/actions/node.py`;
-- launch/actions/execute_process.py (here there's actually a lot more stuff that allows one to customize the process environment, startup, termination by signals, debugging prefixes, logging and respawning).
+- `launch/actions/execute_process.py` (here there's actually a lot more stuff that allows one to customize the process environment, startup, termination by signals, debugging prefixes, logging and respawning).

 ## Starting modules with launch files

-After having built and sourced a package with a launch file, the command to start it is *ros2 launch*.
+After having built and sourced a package with a launch file, the command to start it is `ros2 launch`.
 Have a look at its helper for its syntax and all its options.
 Eventual command line arguments specified in the launch file can be set with:
 ```bash
 ros2 launch PACKAGE_NAME LAUNCH_FILE_NAME arg1:=value1 arg2:=value2 [...]
 ```

-As soon as the Launch System starts the executables specified in the launch file, you'll start to see some output in the console: by default, it will be the combined output of all the nodes started by the launch file.
+As soon as the Launch System loads and starts the executables specified in the launch file, you'll start to see some output in the console: by default, it will be the combined output of all the nodes started by the launch file.
 Also, if running in a shell or terminal, stdin will be combined too and if CTRL+C is pressed then SIGTERM is delivered to all processes simultaneously, making them all terminate.

-**Even if you specify no particular configuration for a node, e.g. as in the first code example above, the Launch System is still going to add _--ros-args_ to the process's command line, hence to its argv (not knowing this caused the writer quite many headaches when checking argc).**
+**Even if you specify no particular configuration for a node, e.g. as in the first code example above, the Launch System is still going to add `--ros-args` to the process's command line, hence to its argv (not knowing this caused the writer quite many headaches when checking argc).**

-Logging can be configured via the *output* argument of the *Node* object.
-When you use *ros2 run* to start an executable it doesn't redirect process output, so you're going to see stdout and stderr in your console, and no log files will be generated.
-If you use *ros2 launch* instead, output will be redirected: by default it will be reduced to stderr only in the console while everything goes in a log *.txt* file, usually written in a subdirectory of *~/.ros/*.
-Options for the *output* argument, taken from the Rolling documentation of *launch/logging/\_\_init\_\_.py*, are as follows:
+Logging can be configured via the `output` argument of the `Node` object.
+When you use `ros2 run` to start an executable it doesn't redirect process output, so you're going to see stdout and stderr in your console, and no log files will be generated.
+If you use `ros2 launch` instead, output will be redirected: by default it will be reduced to stderr only in the console while everything goes in a log `.txt` file, usually written in a subdirectory of `~/.ros/`.
+Options for the `output` argument, taken from the Rolling documentation of `launch/logging/__init__.py`, are as follows:

-- **'screen':** stdout and stderr are logged to the screen;
+- **`'screen'`:** stdout and stderr are logged to the screen;
-- **'log':** stdout and stderr are logged to launch log file and stderr to the screen;
+- **`'log'`:** stdout and stderr are logged to launch log file and stderr to the screen;
-- **'both':** both stdout and stderr are logged to the screen and to launch main log file;
+- **`'both'`:** both stdout and stderr are logged to the screen and to launch main log file;
-- **'own_log':** for stdout, stderr and their combination to be logged to their own log files;
+- **`'own_log'`:** for stdout, stderr and their combination to be logged to their own log files;
-- **'full':** to have stdout and stderr sent to the screen, to the main launch log file, and their own separate and combined log files.
+- **`'full'`:** to have stdout and stderr sent to the screen, to the main launch log file, and their own separate and combined log files.

 ## [Event handlers](https://docs.ros.org/en/galactic/Tutorials/Launch/Using-Event-Handlers.html)
 Launch files let you do much more than starting up your application(s): they can be written as complete Python scripts to perform many different operations during startup, operation, and termination of the various actions they create.
 See the linked documentation for details.